noahjussila/noahjussila/README.md

 ### Quick Intro

 I'm a data scientist at Whatnot specializing in econometrics, pricing, structural modeling, and causal inference.
-I'm eagerly honing my skills in data engineering and software engineering to better understand everything-data.
+I'm eagerly honing my skills in data engineering and software engineering to better understand every and anything data.

 <p align="center">
   <a href="https://www.whatnot.com/">